 An adopter who incorporates relevant practical advice from an RICP into their business can have some confidence that if a court were assessing their compliance with the safety duty, or another part of the HVNL, it would be assessing them against standards that they know and understand.

 Better risk management within a transport operation may also improve its reputation, reduce lost hours from injury or court attendance, and result in lower insurance premiums.
 Other companies looking for business partnerships are likely to prefer an entity that is known to comply with an RICP.

 Who can develop an RICP?

-An individual, group or corporation can develop an RICP in accordance with the Guidelines for Preparing and Registering Industry Codes of Practice (PDF, 497KB).
+An individual, group or corporation can develop an RICP in accordance with NHVR’s Guidelines for Preparing and Registering Industry Codes of Practice.

 What is the cost of developing an RICP and is financial assistance is available?

-The NHVR will require an initial contribution for administration costs associated with assessing and registering industry codes of practice.
-The fee is applied immediately after the NHVR gives a developer approval to proceed with development of an Industry Code of Practice.
+The NHVR will require an initial contribution for administration cost associated with the industry codes of practice process.
+The fee is applied immediately after the notice of intention (NOI) has been submitted and the NHVR gives approval to proceed with the development of an Industry Code of Practice.

-A further contribution will be sought prior to the code of practice being registered.
-This amount will vary based on the complexity of the code of practice and the level of subject matter expertise required for assessment.
+A further contribution will be sought after the assessment process and prior to the Coded being registered.
+This amount will vary based on the complexity of the RICP and the level of subject matter expertise required for the assessment of the Code.